Parliament of Scotland: Three Estates

 The first estate comprised the archbishops of St Andrews and Glasgow, the bishops of Aberdeen, Argyll, Brechin, Caithness, Dunblane, Dunkeld, Galloway, Isles, Moray, Orkney and Ross and, at different periods, various abbots, priors, archdeacons, and deans.
 After the reformation in 1559, ecclesiastical representation continued in parliament, with the archbishop of St Andrews and the bishops of Dunblane and Dunkeld providing a Catholic clerical presence until April 1567, alongside the Protestant bishops of Galloway, Orkney and Moray.
 Thereafter, only Protestant archbishops and bishops were allowed to sit in parliament, alongside those representing abbeys and priories.
 The clerical estate was abolished between 1639 and 1662, and then again from 1689 when bishops themselves were removed from the Church of Scotland, as a result of the Glorious Revolution and the accession of William II.
 When no members of the First Estate remained, the Second Estate was then split, to retain the division into three.

 From the 16th century, the second estate was reorganised by the selection of Shire Commissioners: this has been argued to have created a fourth estate.
 During the 17th century, after the Union of the Crowns, a fifth estate of officers of state (see Lord High Commissioner to the Parliament of Scotland) has also been identified.
 These latter identifications remain highly controversial among parliamentary historians.
 Regardless, the term used for the assembled members continued to be "the Three Estates".

-A Shire Commissioner was the closest equivalent of the office of Member of Parliament in the Parliament of England of the time, namely a commoner or member of the lower nobility.
-Because the parliament of Scotland was unicameral, all members sat in the same chamber, in contrast to the separate English House of Lords and House of Commons.
+Burgh and shire commissioners were the closest equivalent of the office of Member of Parliament in the Parliament of England of the time, namely a commoner or member of the lower nobility.
+Because the Parliament of Scotland was unicameral, all members sat in the same chamber, in contrast to the separate English House of Lords and House of Commons.